Kronuz/Xapiand/docs/_docs/modifying.md

 PUT /customer/1?pretty

 {
-  "name": "John Doe",
+  "name": "John Doe"
-  "gender": "male"
 }
 ```
 {% endcapture %}
 {% include curl.html req=req %}

 The above will index the specified document into the customer index, with the
-ID of 1.
+ID of `1`.
 If we then executed the above command again with a different (or same)
 document, Xapiand will replace (i.e. reindex) a new document on top of the
-existing one with the ID of 1:
+existing one with the ID of `1`:

 {% capture req %}